tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/configuration.md

 # Configuration

-MSP offers customization to maximally restrict metadata server access in your workload.
-This page introduces the fundamental concepts that can be quickly enabled on any supported VM/VMSS.
+Metadata Security Protocol (MSP) offers customization to maximally restrict metadata server access in your workload.
+This page introduces the fundamental concepts that can be quickly enabled on any supported Virtual Machine (VM) or Virtual Machine Scale Sets.

 Users that are more familiar how their workload uses metadata services can harden access further by following the [Advanced Configuration guide](./advanced-configuration.md).